MapsPeople/docs/src/content/data/various/switch-solutions.md

 Since you took the time to set up your Solution "properly" previously, switching Solutions to a different one is as simple as changing the active API key using `setAPIKey()`, along with ensuring that `mMapControl` doesn't retain any uneccesary information from the previously active Solution, which could cause conflicts.

-We recommend initialising your own function to call in the future for this purpose, like the example here with `switchSolution()`:
+We recommend creating your own function to call in the future for this purpose, like the example here with `switchSolution()`:

 <mi-tabs>
 <mi-tab label="Java" tab-for="android-java"></mi-tab>